 Expand-Archive -path '.\file.zip' -DestinationPath C:\Users\Administrator\Documents\

-To copy all files from a directory to a remote computer over the network, you can use the Copy-Item cmdlet:
+To copy all files from a specific directory to a remote computer over the network, you can use the Copy-Item cmdlet:

 $session = New-PSSession -ComputerName be-dc01